brevzin/cpp_proposals/3394_annotations/annotations.md

 Or to really generalize annotations.
 For instance, in the clap example earlier, our example showed usage with `clap::Short` and `clap::Long`.
 What if somebody wants to compose these into their own annotation that attaches both `clap::Short` and `clap::Long` to a declaration?

 More broadly, there is clear value in having an annotation be able to be invoked by the declaration itself.
 Doing so allows the two uses above easily enough.
 An interesting question, though, is whether this callback (syntax to be determined) is invoked at the _beginning_ of the declaration or at the _end_ of the declaration.
 For annotations on classes, this would be before the class is complete or after the class is complete.
 Before completeness allows the class to observe the annotation during instantiation.
 After completeness allows the annotation callback to observe properties of the type.
-In some sense, Herb Sutter's [@P0707R4] ("Metaclass functions: Generative C++") was adding annotations on classes, invoked on class completeness, that allow mutation of the class.
+In some sense, Herb Sutter's [@P0707R4]{.title} was adding annotations on classes, invoked on class completeness, that allow mutation of the class.

 One concrete, simpler example.
 We can, with this proposal as-is, create a `Debug` annotation that a user can add to their type and a specialization of `std::formatter` for all types that have a `Debug` annotation [as follows](https://godbolt.org/z/bcYE7nY4s):